alecmplante/AIA-Capstone-AlecPlante/README.md

 ## 1. Business Problem Definition <a name="part1"></a>
 Life Column Records is facing a significant business problem where they are falling behind their competitors in terms of producing hit songs.
 This problem could lead to a decrease in their market share and overall revenue.
 In order to address this issue, they have enlisted the help of our team to figure out what makes a hit song.

 This business problem is multi-faceted and involves understanding the key factors that contribute to a song becoming a hit.
 There are several aspects to consider when analyzing the success of a song, including its melody, lyrics, composition, production, and overall marketability.
 To solve this problem, we will need to conduct extensive research and analysis to identify the common traits among the top-performing songs in the industry.
+This analysis can help Life Column Records Increase Revenue and gain a competitive advantage

 ## 2. Data Understanding <a name="part2"></a>